nakano15/giantsummon/README.md

 ConfigMod.cs = The script of the mod configurations are located here.

+Dialogue.cs = An attempt of easing dialogue handling, without having to mess with GuardianMouseOverAndDialogueInterface.

 DialogueChain.cs = Handles a quite poor quiz system to the mod.
 Used by Bree's recruitment.

-ExternalCompatibilityScripts.cs = My attempt of allowing other modders to add their mod compatibility to my mod.
+FeatMentioning.cs = A system which allows companions to not only carry, but mention feat other player characters did on their adventures.

 GuardianActions.cs = Handles the guardian action system.
 Actions makes so the guardians executes certain functions until It is ended.
 You can count it as a kind of behavior.
 Many systems makes use of it.